runway-org/tuist-module-plugin/README.md

 # Tuist Module Plugin

 This repo serves as a plugin to the excellent [Tuist](https://tuist.io) Xcode project generator.
 The plugin adds functionality to easily create a module structure for your repository.
-Check out the [Runway blog post](https://www.runway.team/blog/getting-started-with-tuist-for-xcode-project-generation-and-modularization-on-ios) for an introduction to Tuist an the structure of modules.
+Check out the Runway blog for an [introduction to Tuist and the structure of modules](https://www.runway.team/blog/getting-started-with-tuist-for-xcode-project-generation-and-modularization-on-ios), and the followup blog post on [how to build and publish a Tuist plugin using SPM and version control](https://www.runway.team/blog/how-to-build-a-tuist-plugin-and-publish-it-using-spm-and-version-control).

 ## Getting Started